scalabli/quo/docs/utils.rst

 Utilities
 =========

-.. currentmodule:: click
+.. currentmodule:: quo

-Besides the functionality that Click provides to interface with argument parsing and handling, it also provides a bunch of addon functionality that is useful for writing command line utilities.
+Besides the functionality that quo provides to interface with argument parsing and handling, it also provides a bunch of addon functionality that is useful for writing command line utilities.